[This post originally appeared on Huffington Post here]

-Have a look down the list of startups to see what was pitched.
-From the quality and development of these ideas, it is clear that with these young women running such startups now, the future is in indeed bright:
+Have a look at the list of startups to see what was pitched.
+From the quality and development of these ideas, it is clear that with these young women running such startups now, the future is indeed bright:

 - 4Wardz (Hannah, London, aged 20): a social network for young people living with lifelong or lifelimiting illnesses, helping eliminate isolation and allowing patients to communicate & inspire one another in the transition between children to adult care

 - addict (Milly, Hampshire, aged 16): an app that supports pupils who struggle with maths throughout the leadup to their exams

 - Agritag (Clíona, County Mayo (ROI), aged 14): provides digitised health and other records on livestock by searching an animal’s tag number